 What should you look for in fake snow?

-- Replication: How well your fake snow imitates the real thing is of the utmost importance.
-You want a product that more or less looks the part.
-You want something that understands the comfort we get from seeing a bed of soft powder.
-Some opt-in for the comfy and voluminous look, while others take a loose but glistening approach to replicating the crunch beneath your feet.
+- Replication: How realistic do you want your fake snow to look?
+Some go for the comfy and voluminous look, while others take a loose but glistening approach to replicating the crunch beneath your feet.

 - Capacity: It’s also important that you buy enough fake snow for your holiday projects.
 You don’t want to run out of fake snow when trying to create a freshly snowed-in model village.